exepulveda/roots/python/rest/readme.txt

 set of "good images" (sorted by order of appearence in the video).

 1. Searching for a windows-frame
-A windows-frame is defined as a subset of the classified-images such that each contiguous pair of images in the windows-frame are contiguous in the classified-images.
+A windows-frame is defined as a sorted subset of the classified-images such that each contiguous pair of images in the windows-frame are also contiguous in the classified-images.
 We fix the size of the windows-frame (number of images) and we search for the windows frame with less error.
-Here, the error is defined as the sum of histogram distances of each image in the windows-frame w.r.t. the central image in the windows-frame.
+Here, error is defined as the sum of histogram distances of each image in the windows-frame w.r.t. the central image in the windows-frame.